mouseless/learn-css/css/image-container/image-container.md

 #### Margin/Padding Issue
 Another problem with this style is, if we want some margin or padding for the image, the image will shift inside the container.
-We can set padding of the parent container but sometimes this may not enough in some cases.
+We can set padding of the parent container but in some cases it may not be the best solution.

 There way to solve this problem is to use ```@container``` queries.
 Those queries can provide size information about a html element.
 If we get the size